deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18533/index.md

 > </details>

-> Table 1 presents the average scores of different language models on six categories of tasks from the LongBench benchmark, comparing the performance of various context scaling and alignment methods.
+> Table 1 presents a comparison of different models' performance on the LongBench benchmark, including several long-context models and short-context models with different context window scaling methods applied.

 </details>